makersacademy/rps-challenge/README.md

   * Follow the TDD process, and have all tests passing
   * High test coverage (>99%)
   * Elegant code: every class has a clear responsibility, methods are short etc.
+  * An option to play again after a game has finished
+  * Incorporation of both single and multiplayer options

 ## Features to be added ##

 In the future, I would like to implement the following features:
 - Score tracking
-- Ability to switch between using just Rock, Paper, Scissors, and having the additional Spock and Lizard options
+- Ability to switch between a game using just Rock, Paper, Scissors, and having the additional Spock and Lizard options